-The School of Healthcare does not offer courses on a part-time basis.
+The School of Healthcare does not offer undergraduate courses on a part-time basis.

 Age and safeguarding

-In addition to the corresponding section of the University of Leeds Taught Admissions Policy, please note that all of the School of Healthcare undergraduate programmes require that an applicant is over 18 years old at the start of the programme.
+In addition to the corresponding section of the University of Leeds Taught Admissions Policy, please note that the School of Healthcare programmes require that an applicant is over 18 years old at the start of the programme.

 It should be noted that an applicant or offer-holder is required to disclose a criminal offence and failure to do this will generally be considered a very serious matter and is likely to lead to their application being rejected, their offer being withdrawn or, if they have registered as a student, their registration at the University being revoked.

 Having a prior criminal record will not necessarily prevent an applicant from joining the University; this may depend, for example, on the nature, timing and relevance of the criminal offence in question.
 The University may request further information about the nature or context of an applicant or offer-holder’s criminal record.